All commercial solar systems now require secondary protection

 In Victoria, the majority of the major network distributors are mandating that evidence of successful testing of secondary protection relays is provided during the commissioning of new PV solar 30kVA and greater before they can be approved for grid connection.
 This is also the case for the likes of Ausgrid in New South Wales and we expect this to become the standard across the rest of the country in the not too distant future.

-Contact us today to get your PV solar system tested, only $1,400 + GST Victoria wide.
+Contact us today and get a quote to have your PV solar system tested.

 What is secondary protection injection testing?